$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 How to Apply for a UK Skilled Worker Visa from Nigeria Without a Solicitor

 Nigerian professionals can successfully apply for a UK Skilled Worker visa without an immigration solicitor, provided their situation is standard: a valid Certificate of Sponsorship, no prior UK refusals, no deception history, and no complex employment arrangements.
 The process is administratively demanding and Nigeria-specific in ways that most guides do not cover — but it does not require a law degree.
-It requires the right institutional knowledge, executed in the correct sequence, within the 90-day CoS window.
+It requires the right institutional knowledge, executed in the correct sequence, within the three-month CoS window.

 This guide covers the complete Nigeria-to-UK self-filing process for a standard sponsored applicant in 2026, with the granular institutional logistics that determine whether the application succeeds.